Hanna Zavecz

-Hanna Zavecz (born 21 August 1985) is an Australian basketball player who has played for the Australian Institute of Sport (AIS), Bendigo Spirit and Bulleen Boomers in the WNBL.
+Hanna Elizabeth Zavecz (born 21 August 1985) is an Australian basketball player who has played for the Australian Institute of Sport (AIS), Bendigo Spirit and Bulleen Boomers in the WNBL.
 She has also played university basketball in the United States for the University of Wyoming.
 She earned her first call up to the Australia women's national basketball team in 2010 and participated in the national team's 2012 Summer Olympics qualifying campaign.

 Personal

 Hanna Elizabeth Zavecz was born on 21 August 1985 and is from Melbourne, Victoria.
 Her parents are Peter and Marianne and she has two older brothers.
 Zavecz is 183 cm tall.
-Sports Illustrated said she was six-foot tall.
 Zavecz attended the University of Wyoming from 2004 to 2008, where she majored in human nutrition and food.
 One of her biggest challenges moving from Melbourne to Wyoming in to attend university was the cold winter weather.

 Basketball

 Zavecz plays as a guard and forward, and is considered a "tall".

 Zavecz played representative basketball for Country Victoria at the under-16 and under-18 levels at the national championships.
 In 2001, she was the captain of her side on the under-16 level.
 She represented Victoria in the Australian national under-20 championships in 2003, where her team took home gold.
 Prior to going to the United States, she played for Bulleen in the Victorian Basketball League where she was coached by Raquel Conel.